choi8616/cse15l-lab-reports/lab-report-5/lab-report-5-week-10.md

 ![Image](labreport5-9.png)
 ![Image](labreport5-10.png)

-Looking at the codes, since it is generating an empty array, it menas that one of the values among `nextOpenBracket`, `nextCloseBracket`, `closeParen`, and `openParen` is -1, thus simply returning nothing.
+Looking at the codes, since it is generating an empty array, it means that one of the values among `nextOpenBracket`, `nextCloseBracket`, `closeParen`, and `openParen` is -1, thus simply returning nothing.
 It is probably, between  `closeParen` or
 `openParen` since there are multiple numbers of parantheses in the file.
 Therefore, I took a deeper look at the part where it finds the positions of opening and closing parantheses.